Prag8855/aab/content/guides/sorting-trash-in-germany.md

 Electronics stores (bigger than 400 m^2^) must recycle your electronics.[^22] You don't have to buy something there.

 Big stores (bigger than 800 m^2^) that sell electronics must also recycle them, even if they are a different kind[^22].
 You don't have to buy something there.
-This includes hardware stores, supermarkets and drugstores like Rossman and dm.
-Some supermarkets don't know this, or don't tell you how to do it[^21].
+This includes hardware stores[^5], supermarkets and drugstores.

+In reality, most supermarkets don't recycle electronics, even if they are required to[^21].

 Recycling centres accept all electronics and appliances.